MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-teradata-805.md

 7. Unpack the Microsoft R Server installer distribution file using the tar command as follows:

-		tar -zxf MRS80TERA.tar.gz
+		tar -zxf en_microsoft_r_server_for_teradata_db_x64_8944642.tar.gz

 8. Change directory to the one directory created in Step 7:

 		cd MRS80TERA

 9. Run the install script, install.sh.
-By running install.sh you are installing Microsoft-r-server-mro-tar-gz, agreeing to MRO_EULA.txt and EULA.txt license agreements:
+This script downloads an installer from the internet.
+For non-internet connected nodes, manually place the en_microsoft_r_server_for_teradata_db_x64_8944642.tar.gz file in /var/opt/teradata/customernodepkgs/MRS80TERA directory on each Teradata node before running 'install.sh'.
+By running install.sh you are installing Microsoft-r-server-mro-tar-gz, agreeing to MRO_EULA.txt and EULA.txt license agreements.

 		./install.sh

 10. Change directory to the Customer Mode packages directory:

 		cd /var/opt/teradata/customermodepkgs